June 25

 See the All-Clad D3 4 qt. sauté pan on Amazon

-The All-Clad D3 saute pan has everything you're looking for in a saute pan: it's heavy-duty but lightweight enough to handle easily, it has deep-but-not-too-deep sides, and it comes with a lifetime warranty.
+This pan has everything you're looking for: it's heavy-duty and durable, but light enough to handle easily, it has deep-but-not-too-deep sides, and it comes with a lifetime warranty.

 Features--D3 (Tri-ply):